rydland/autolif/README.md

 ### _*Automated scripts for LiF*_
 ##### _*Created by [God Almighty](https://i.kym-cdn.com/photos/images/original/001/171/120/b2d.jpg) — [STEAM_0:0:7572](https://steamcommunity.com/id/mcbenis/) — [github/rydland](https://github.com/rydland)*_
 * Optimised for 6/11 Windows mouse sensitivity & 10 in-game mouse sensitivity.
-  * You may change your mouse DPI if the sensitivity mentioned above is too fast/slow as this will not affect the script performance.
+  * You may change your mouse DPI if the sensitivity mentioned above is too fast/slow as this will not affect the scripts.
 * Optimised for clients running at 60 FPS in "Windowed Borderless" display mode.
 * Optimised for characters with 10 agility & no "Barefoot" debuff.
 If you've got more than 10 agility on your PvE characters, you should reconsider using macros that require movement.
   * __1*∞__ = 1 tile by infinite tiles walking pattern (straight pattern).